 There’s no getting away from the fact that teaching – and learning – English is hard work.
 The bottom line is that if your students aren’t successful because you’re an ineffective teacher, you’ll struggle and may even be terminated.
 Then, the dream is over.

 If you do manage to scrape by without getting the old heave-ho, then best-case scenario, you’ll have brought a whole heap of unnecessary, avoidable stress upon yourself during what should be one of the most exciting times of your life.

 With your TEFL training in hand, you can make the most of your free time and explore your new country instead.
 Instead of struggling to plan ESL lessons in your free time.
 Sounds like a fair trade for the $1,000 and change you’ll be investing in your TEFL certificate, if you ask us.
 This holds especially true if you’re a non-native speaker looking to teach abroad.

-Whether you’re a native or non-native speaker of English, a TEFL course can help you brush up on your knowledge of the conventions of the English language and learn how to effectively explain concepts to your students in a way that encourage them to practice.
+Whether you’re a fluent speaker of English or not, a TEFL course can help you brush up on your knowledge of the conventions of the English language and learn how to effectively explain concepts to your students in a way that encourage them to practice.

-Further reading: Are there ESL jobs out there for non-native speakers?
+Further reading: Are there ESL jobs out there for non-fluent English speakers?

 You’ll struggle to find a teaching job abroad without an ESL certification.

 It’s no big secret that there’s a lot of demand worldwide for English-speaking teachers, especially in Asian countries such as China, Korea and Japan.
 These particular ESL hotspots are also less likely to require teaching experience than countries in the Middle East, which is a great opportunity for job applicants with a bachelor’s degree.